Every Python developer is challenged by the size and velocity of the Python ecosystem π€

 We can catch this error by running mypy - catching the error without actually executing the Python code:

-These first errors are because our Python code has zero typing - let's add two type annotations:
+These first errors are because our code has no typing - let’s add two type annotations:

 user: dict[str,str]